Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 - Cost: 1 Willpower per clone
 - Speed: 10, +3 per clone

-Effects: Wood clones follow most normal rules for clones, but have CHA*2 HP, and your attributes.
+Effects: These function like regular bunshin, but have CHA*2 HP, and your attributes.
 They do not suffer wounds and you may only ever have up to three at once in existence.
-They may perform any action you normally could, by spending 1 AP per 2 Speed of that action; however, after reaching Fatigue 3 they decay into lifeless wood pulp and fall apart.
+They may dodge, parry, and perform any other action you normally could, by spending 1 AP per 2 Speed of that action; however, after reaching Fatigue 3 they decay into lifeless wood pulp and fall apart.
 Wood clones may not take actions with a chakra or stamina cost greater than 18+(RES for Taijutsu, or CHA for Ninjutsu or Genjutsu)/10.

 Wood clones have your mind, and can act independently.
 You are aware of their location, and they yours, though your senses are not linked.
 You may reabsorb a 'living' wood clone by touching it, in which case you 'download' all its memories.

-When Wood Clones attack, their actions are always considered to be Held Back, as per the ability in Chapter 5, even if you do not have the Hold Back ability.
-This means they use only half your damage bonus for dealing damage, and the severity of wounds they inflict is reduced by one category.

 #### --( Mokuton: Shichuurou no Jutsu - Wood Release: Four Pillars Prison Technique )--
 After completing the handseals, you place your hands on the ground and channel your chakra beneath your target, where it bursts from the ground as timbers which grow rapidly and form a wooden, usually cubic, prism.
 The timbers used in this technique are heavily infused with chakra, making them very resilient.